Trifocal Lenses

 Centre for Sight is UK’s longest and most experienced provider of the FINEvision trifocal lenses.
 This lens unlike other bifocal multifocal (Restor, Tecnis, MPlus,) provides 3 distinct points of focus – Far Intermediate and NEar hence the name FINEvision.
 The lens really does provide patients with complete freedom from glasses and contact lenses.

 Moderated by Sheraz Daya, Medical Director of Centre for Sight, this roundtable discussion between European Key Opinion Leaders reviews the lens’s unique characteristics and unveils clinical practice pearls.
 The lens in use at Centre for Sight since January 2011 has been a major leap forward with all patients so far eliminating the need for glasses altogether.
-Click on the image to read…
+Click on the link below to read…

-How does the FINEvision lens work ?
+How does the FINEvision lens work?

 The lens is a diffractive lens with a series of rings.
 The main portion of the lens works to correct distance.
 A series of diffractive rings correct for near and a smaller ring added on to the diffractive rings corrects for intermediate.
 The lens takes information and splits this into 3 points of focus.